kristian-lange/net-glimpse/README.md

 * If EtherType or port is one of the well known ones it's annotated at the edge (scroll down to see a glossary)
 * Edges of unknown EtherTypes or ports are black/gray and by default aren't shown at the edge (can be changed in the config)
 * Nodes and edges get removed after a while if no packets are sent (default is 10 s)
-* In fullscreen mode the whole screen is used
+* In fullscreen mode the whole screen is used for the graph(s)

 ### Configuration

 Many parameters (e.g. colors, node size, node repulsion, cleaning interval) can be changed in `./config/glimps.conf`.
-Have a look they are commented.
+Have a look they have comments.

 ## Streaming of header data from your network interfaces via WebSockets